austriker27/401d19-whiteboarding/pro-tips-from-big-v.md

       - mix of data values
     - assumptions
 - work through an example, and test for edge cases
-- think about implementation, psuedo code an answer
+- think about implementation, pseudo code an answer
 - write out the code
 - test the code with correct input and edge cases